autoloadnextpost/auto-load-next-post/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png?style=flat)](http://gruntjs.com/)  [![GitHub forks](https://img.shields.io/github/forks/seb86/Auto-Load-Next-Post.svg?style=flat)](https://github.com/seb86/Auto-Load-Next-Post/network) [![GitHub license](https://img.shields.io/badge/license-GPLv2-blue.svg?style=flat)](https://raw.githubusercontent.com/seb86/Auto-Load-Next-Post/master/license.txt) [![WordPress plugin](https://img.shields.io/wordpress/plugin/v/auto-load-next-post.svg?style=flat)](https://wordpress.org/plugins/auto-load-next-post/) [![WordPress](https://img.shields.io/wordpress/plugin/dt/auto-load-next-post.svg?style=flat)](https://wordpress.org/plugins/auto-load-next-post/) [![WordPress](https://img.shields.io/wordpress/v/auto-load-next-post.svg?style=flat)](https://wordpress.org/plugins/auto-load-next-post/) [![Build Status](https://scrutinizer-ci.com/g/seb86/Auto-Load-Next-Post/badges/build.png?b=master)](https://scrutinizer-ci.com/g/seb86/Auto-Load-Next-Post/build-status/master) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/seb86/Auto-Load-Next-Post/badges/quality-score.png)](https://scrutinizer-ci.com/g/seb86/Auto-Load-Next-Post/) [![Code Climate](https://codeclimate.com/github/seb86/Auto-Load-Next-Post/badges/gpa.svg)](https://codeclimate.com/github/seb86/Auto-Load-Next-Post)

-Have you ever felt tired of going back and forth between blog posts?
-I know I have so I developed a solution, one where you would need no coding or very little required to set up on your blog.
+Gain more post views by allowing your site viewers to continue reading your blog posts as they scroll down the page.

 [![Auto Load Next Post Video](https://raw.githubusercontent.com/seb86/Auto-Load-Next-Post/master/youtube-video-screenshot.png)](https://www.youtube.com/watch?v=EvBCPXVe2U4)

 ### What is Auto Load Next Post?
-Auto Load Next Post loads the next post once the bottom of the first post the user visits has been reached.
-The process is repeated until there are no more posts to load.
+Auto Load Next Post simply loads the next post on your blog automatically once the user has reached the bottom of the initial post.
+This is repeated until there are no more posts to load.

-It simply reads the post navigation in the theme at the end of each post and collects the post URL for the next post / page.
-WordPress will then do a partial load and place the content of the next post underneath the parent post / page.
+The post navigation at the end of each post is detected to collect the previous post URL for the next post to load.
+The Javacript then loads the post by inserting the content via a partial template underneath the parent post.

-Not only that, it updates your web history by manipulating the web address and page title.
-This allows you to return to any post you have looked at in your browser history.
-When you refresh the browser, it will load the post / page the user was viewing last.
+As it does this, your browser URL address bar and page title changes to the post that it has loaded.
+Should you refresh the browser, the post you were currently reading would load as the initial post.

+Your browser still retains the history of the posts that were viewed on the blog.

 ### First Time Users
 For new first time users I suggest reading [the documentation](https://github.com/seb86/Auto-Load-Next-Post/wiki) to understand how to setup the plugin and see how it works.
-By default when the plugin is activated, the settings are ready to be used with the latest WordPress core theme, Twenty Fifteen.
+By default when the plugin is activated, the settings are ready to be used with WordPress's core theme, Twenty Fifteen.

 ### Features
 * Use action hooks to load content before and after the next post has loaded.
+[Example Plugin](https://github.com/seb86/Auto-Load-Next-Post-Hooks-Example)
 * Have the option to hide the comments if you wish.
 * Track each post load with Google Analytics. ( Requires Google Analytics to be applied for this to work. )
 * Over-writable template file.
+* WordPress Network / Multisite support.

 > #### Auto Load Next Post Premium
 > There's an even better version of the plugin coming out soon with the following extra features: